 This gift is almost a year old, yet it’s still new.
+How to make an art center.

 Last year, when my daughter was 5, she told me that she’s no longer interested in dolls.
 Frankly, she said she’s no longer interested in any of her toys and that they’re all babyish.
 Her new interest was art.
-Renee and Esti had both put together “Art Centers” for their girls, and while I was considering all the options, Esti had a simple idea for me: Purchase a set of drawers, like this one, and simply fill it with supplies.
+Renee and Esti had both put together an “Art Center” for their girls, and while I was considering all the options, Esti had a simple idea for me: Purchase a set of drawers, like this one, and simply fill it with supplies.

 So we did!
 During one trip to A.C.
 Moore we chose all the supplies that would go in each drawer.
 Scrap paper, foam stickers and regular stickers, sequins, pom poms, feathers, special scissors and glue, colored pencils and gel pens, glitter, pipe cleaners, rhinestones, felt shapes…endless fun!